nancylee713/AILanguageTutor_FE/README.md

 The site is deployed live on [Heroku](https://language-learner-app.herokuapp.com/#/)

 A large portion of the project period was spent planning the structure, usage, and APIs.
-The process can be seen on our kanban project board [Located here](https://github.com/users/nancylee713/projects/1)
+The process can be seen on our kanban project board, [located here](https://github.com/users/nancylee713/projects/1)

+The backend for this project was built in Python Flask and can [be viewed here](https://github.com/nancylee713/AILanguageTutor_BE)

 ## Tech